-The benefits of a bondholder representative model derive from the fact that issuers can communicate with only one party with respect to the bonds that they issue.
+The benefits of a bondholder representative model derive from the fact that issuers can communicate with only one party in matters concerning the bonds that they issue.
 Rather than issuers having to try and reach a large number of anonymous and possibly nominee-registered bondholders separately in order to arrange a meeting of bondholders, issuers can simply turn to a representative working on behalf of the bondholders.
 Moreover, bondholders' access to information, monitoring of payment of interest, and contacts with issuers are facilitated when they can simply turn to their representative instead of to the issuers.
+The management of collateral for the joint benefit of bondholders is also facilitated, because the use of a representative in secured bonds is a practical necessity.